2 Tourists Dead After Stabbing Attack in Egypt

-An Egyptian security official says two Ukrainian female tourists who were among the six wounded in a stabbing attack in Egypt's Red Sea resort of Hurghada have died.
+Two German female tourists who were among the six wounded in a stabbing attack in Egypt's Red Sea resort of Hurghada have died.
+An Egyptian security official corrected an earlier report that said the tourists were Ukrainian.

 The official says the two women died shortly after the attack on Friday.
 The attacker stabbed six foreign tourists at a Hurghada hotel after swimming up to the hotel from another beach.